-Evidence suggests that taking these medicines while you are pregnant is probably a low risk.
-Studies have not found any increased likelihood of miscarriage or birth defects in the babies of people taking these medicines, compared to people with Crohn's or Colitis who didn't have this treatment.
-There may be an increased possibility of your baby being born early, either preterm or premature birth, as a result of taking these medicines.
-However, this risk is also increased by flare-ups during pregnancy, and it is important to remember that there is a risk to the baby if you stop treatment and become unwell.
+Evidence suggests that taking these medicines while you are pregnant is probably a low risk:

+- Studies have not found any increased likelihood of miscarriage or birth defects in the babies of people taking these medicines, compared to people with Crohn's or Colitis who didn't have this treatment. - There may be an increased possibility of your baby being born early, either preterm or premature birth, as a result of taking these medicines.
+However, this risk is also increased by flare-ups during pregnancy. - There have been rare cases of developing intrahepatic cholestasis of pregnancy (ICP) while taking these medicines.
+See intrahepatic cholestasis of pregnancy (ICP) below.

+It is important to remember that there is a risk to the baby if you stop treatment and become unwell.